 - You have policies related to requesting this information from manufacturers and implementing selection preference for products from manufacturers that are participating in transparency and disclosure programs.

 - Your client or customer requires you to identify and specify products from manufacturers that are participating in transparency and disclosure programs.

 - Your firm, client, or customer has particular material ingredient policies or requests and you require disclosure information to ensure that those requests are met in your product specification.

 On this HPD Collaborative website you will find access to a variety of resources that can assist project teams in using the HPD, among them:

 Project Team User Guide: The Project Team User Guide provides project teams with practical “how to” information for using HPDs.
 The guide offers background information for the HPD Open Standard to help you better understand the format, what an HPD report contains, and how the information can be used.

 HPD Public Repository: All published HPDs are available for search and download, using the HPD Public Repository.
 This resource is provided to the public – at no charge to users – by the HPD Collaborative.
 Find published HPDs by product name, manufacturer and CSI Division/Section.
 Over 2,000 published HPDs available – and growing!

 Guidance for achieving LEED v4 credit: The HPD is cited as an option for achieving credit in LEED version 4, Materials and Resources – Building Product Disclosure and Optimization – Material Ingredient Reporting.
-Both HPD 1.0 and 2.0 can be used to achieve this credit.
+HPD Versions 1.0, 2.0, and 2.1 can be used to achieve this credit.

 FAQs and Support System: HPDC provides a support system, where you can access our Body of Knowledge on the HPD Open Standard and its application, as well as send in a ticket with a question that you may have about how to use HPDs.